 The Quality Management System Manual shall include:

-- procedures for maintaining documentation related to exported products (e.g. copies of certificates, volumes of exports, etc.);
+- procedures for maintaining documentation related to exported products (for example, copies of certificates, volumes of exports, etc.)

 All cedar products including any attached spacers (stickers) and/or attached dunnage, intended for export to the countries listed in Appendix 1 must be substantially free of bark and grub holes or tunnelling produced by Monochamus larvae (grub).
 Stickers or spacers made of other coniferous species are regulated to the countries listed in Appendix 1.
 These stickers should conform to the requirements specified in policy directive D-03-02 Canadian Heat Treated Wood Products Certification Program (CHTWPCP).